wearetriple/web-defaults/data.md

 ## From state to component
 Looking at how applications work you can state that a user always start with a route state:
-- A user navigates to page;
+- A user navigates to page.
-- A user reloads a page;
+- A user reloads a page.
-- A user comes from an external source (like a deeplink);
+- A user comes from an external source (like a deeplink).

 Consider this flow for your application where it starts from a route and ends in component(s):